Encoding

 These are the models used as input and output of the encoding crate.

-struct specifies the details of your order and how it should be filled.
-This is the input of the encoding module.
+The Solution struct defines your order and how it should be filled.
+This is the input to the encoding module.

 sender